RobotCore: An Open Architecture for Hardware Acceleration in ROS 2: An Open Architecture for Hardware Acceleration in ROS 2

-Our open architecture (Fig.~\ref{fig:architecture}) extends the core ROS~2 build system and tools to provide platform-agnostic (i.e., supports edge, workstation, data center, or cloud targets), technology-agnostic (i.e., supports FPGAs and GPUs), and portable hardware-accelerated ROS~2 capabilities for roboticists.
-We: \circled{1}~extend the ROS~2 build system, \texttt{ament}; \circled{2}~extend the ROS~2 meta build tool, \texttt{colcon}; and \circled{3}~develop integrated ROS~2 firmware extensions.
-We also \circled{4}~integrate a low-overhead tracing and benchmarking framework to enable the analysis of holistic application performance across ROS graphs.
+Our open architecture (Fig.~\ref{fig:architecture}) extends the core ROS~2 build system and tools to provide platform-agnostic (i.e., supports edge, workstation, data center, or cloud targets) and technology-agnostic (i.e., supports FPGAs and GPUs), hardware-accelerated ROS~2 capabilities for roboticists.
+We: A)~extend the ROS~2 build system, \texttt{ament}; B)~extend the ROS~2 meta build tool, \texttt{colcon}; and C)~develop integrated ROS~2 firmware extensions.
+We also D)~integrate a low-overhead tracing and benchmarking framework to enable the analysis of holistic application performance across ROS graphs.
 This section describes these extensions in detail.

 \pgfkeys{/csteps/inner color=white} \pgfkeys{/csteps/fill color=black}